-David Jung McGarva PhD grew up in Scotland, where he was a manager in business and government for 21 years before making the move to Southern California.
-Among other adventures in Los Angeles, he became a 9-1-1 operator for four years while continuing his studies and training in psychology, therapy and counseling.
-He is now licensed as a clinical counselor and as a marriage and family therapist and works here in the family business.
+Dr David Jung McGarva grew up in Scotland, where he was a manager in business and government for 21 years before making the move to Southern California.
+Among other adventures in Los Angeles, he became a 9-1-1 operator for four years while studying and training in psychology, therapy and counseling.
+Now he is a licensed clinical counselor and marriage and family therapist, and happy to be doing that full time.